spinnylights/vulkan-notes/vulkan_notes.md

 in this context, so it's hard to make heads or tails of this paragraph.
-This issue has been [touched on](https://github.com/KhronosGroup/Vulkan-Docs/issues/1485) in the spec repo (albeit with regards to push constants), and the main point seems to be that as long as you make sure that the most recent bound descriptors sets covering the layout, push constants, and bound pipeline are all compatible when you record your draw or dispatch commands, things should be okay, basically.
+This issue has been [touched on](https://github.com/KhronosGroup/Vulkan-Docs/issues/1485) in the spec repo (albeit with regards to push constants, which are also described this way), and the main point seems to be that as long as you make sure that the most recent bound descriptors sets covering the layout, push constants, and bound pipeline are all compatible when you record your draw or dispatch commands, things should be okay, basically.

 #### Updating push constants